2022 UEFA Champions League final: First half

 The match kicked off at the delayed time of 21:36 in front of a crowd of 75,000.
 In the 16th minute, Trent Alexander-Arnold played the ball across the Real Madrid penalty area which ended up being hit towards goal by Mohamed Salah before being saved by Thibaut Courtois for the first effort of the match.
 Five minutes later, Thiago Alcântara played a ball through to Sadio Mané who managed to make space for himself and take a shot which was saved on to the left post by Courtois.
 In the 34th minute, Alexander-Arnold played another cross into the Madrid penalty area towards Salah, who managed to direct a header towards goal but straight at Courtois.

 Two minutes before half-time, Karim Benzema made a clear run towards the Liverpool penalty area on the right and managed to take the ball under control before attempting to pass the ball across before being cut out by Ibrahima Konaté.
-However, a mix up between the Liverpool defender as well as goalkeeper Alisson allowed Federico Valverde to try and step in to intercept, with Liverpool midfielder Fabinho also forced to intervene.
-Amongthe attempts to win the ball, it ended up falling to Benzema again who then passed the ball into the net.
+However, a mix up between the Liverpool defender as well as goalkeeper Alisson allowed Federico Valverde to try to step in to intercept, with Liverpool midfielder Fabinho also forced to intervene.
+Among the attempts to win the ball, it ended up falling to Benzema again who then passed the ball into the net.
 However, the goal was disallowed initially by the assistant referee and then also by the VAR after a check of three minutes and 20 seconds.
 Benzema was shown to be in an offside position when the ball came to him, however there was controversy as to whether the last touch off of Fabinho was intentional or not.
 There were three minutes of stoppage time.